Emily Oster, PhD

 I’m starting with RSV here for two reasons.
 First, of these viruses, it’s the one that disproportionately impacts infants.
 Second, the immunization options are newer, so there are more updates.

-Most people will get RSV many times in their life.
+Most people will get RSV many times in their lives.
 For older children and healthy adults, it tends to manifest as a mild cold.
 The heavily affected groups are infants and older people.
 The goal of RSV immunization, therefore, is to protect these groups.
-I’m going to focus here on infants, but I will note that there is a vaccine for older adults for RSV that rolled out last year and that is highly recommended for adults over 65.
+I’m going to focus here on infants, but I will note that there is a vaccine for older adults for RSV that rolled out in 2023 and that is highly recommended for adults over 65 (this vaccine is not annual — it is given once).

 The other option for protection against RSV is vaccination during pregnancy.
-This approach uses another new vaccine, Abrysvo, which is approved for use in pregnancy and for older adults.
+This approach uses another vaccine approved in 2023, Abrysvo, which is approved for use in pregnancy and for older adults.
 This option is a true vaccine — it induces an internal immune response.
 In pregnancy, it is given between 32 and 36 weeks, which gives time for antibodies to develop, pass to the infant, and then persist through the first months of life.

 Seasonal flu

-From a parental standpoint, I think we learn the most about the flu vaccine from the work of Dr. Anupam (Bapu) Jena (here’s his book and a recent paper) at Harvard.
-What’s very helpful about this work is that Dr. Jena exploits a source of randomness in flu vaccination to generate causal estimates.
+From a parental standpoint, I think we learn the most about the flu vaccine from the work of Dr. Anupam (Bapu) Jena, Harvard researcher and co-author of Random Acts of Medicine.
+What’s very helpful about his research work is that Dr. Jena exploits a source of randomness in flu vaccination to generate causal estimates.
 He and his co-authors used the fact that flu vaccinations are typically given at well-child visits, which often happen around birthdays.
 This means that if your child has a birthday around the time the flu vaccine is available, they are more likely to get it.
 But since birthday month is otherwise unrelated to illness, the authors can use that fact to figure out how much the vaccine matters.

 The upshot of this work is that flu vaccines do protect kids from getting the flu, as well as protecting elderly people who live with them from getting the flu and possibly getting very ill.
 This work has also revealed the best time to get the flu vaccine: October.
 August seems to be too early (the antibodies wear off before the meat of the flu season), and December is too late (there are already a lot of exposures).